 An official launch this month confirms the amalgamation of the Residential Landlords’ Association and the National Landlords’ Association to form the National Residential Landlords’ Association (NRLA), wrote Landlord Today on the 2nd of January.

-We reported the proposed merger, following a ballot approved by the member organisations, in a posting dated the 1st of October 2019.
+We reported the proposed merger, following a ballot approved by the member organisations.

 The new mouthpiece for landlords throughout England and Wales will have a combined membership of more than 80,000.
 This makes it the largest ever such organisation – representing some 500,000 let properties (10% of the total private rented sector) – and ends two decades of friendly rivalry between the constituent pressure groups.